troclaux/notes/backup.md

 rsync -av --delete ~/backups/troclaux /home
 ```

-### Restore with a Dry Run
+### restore with a dry run

-Allows you to see what changes will be made without actually applying them
+allows you to see what changes will be made without actually applying them
 ```shell
 sudo rsync -av --delete --dry-run ~/backups/nvim ~/.config
 ```

-### Verifying the Cron Job
+### verifying the cron job

-After saving, verify that the cron job has been added correctly by listing the current cron jobs:
+after saving, verify that the cron job has been added correctly by listing the current cron jobs:
 ```shell
 crontab -l
 ```

-### example of cronjob command
+### example of cron job command

 ```shell
 0 15 * * 2 rsync -av --delete ~/Music/chill_game_ost ~/backups >> ~/backups/logs/chill_game_ost.log 2>&1